Part 1 of the Indian Constitution

-1. India, that is Bharat, shall be a Union of States.
+- India, that is Bharat, shall be a Union of States.

-2. The States and the territories thereof shall be as specified in the First Schedule.
+- The States and the territories thereof shall be as specified in the First Schedule.

-- the Union territories specified in the First Schedule; and Such other territories as may be acquired.
+- The territory of India shall comprise - the territories of the States; the Union territories specified in the First Schedule; and Such other territories as may be acquired.

 Formation Of New States And Alteration Of Areas, Boundaries Or names Of Existing State.

-Parliament may by law -
+Parliament may by law:

 - form a new State by separation of territory from any State or by uniting two or more States or parts of States or by uniting any territory to a part of any State;

-- The Supreme Court held that the power of Parliament to diminish the area of a state (under Article 3).
+The Supreme Court held that the power of Parliament to diminish the area of a state (under Article 3).

 Dhar Commission and JVP Committee